UniversalScientificTechnologies/xDOS_doc/LABDOS/LABDOS.md

 - Use of a high-quality connection cable.

 ### Recording on SD card
-Data in the LABDOS01 are always logged when an SD card is present and functional.In that case, the LABDOS01 needs an external power supply e.g. power bank or smartphone.
+Data in the LABDOS01 are always logged when an SD card is present and functional.
+In that case, the LABDOS01 needs an external power supply e.g. power bank or smartphone.
 The LABDOS could be connected by any sufficiently reliable USB-C to USB-C/USB-A cable.
 The recording of the card is indicated by the illumination of LED2.
 If the card is inserted and LED2 does not blink between exposures, there might be an issue with the SD card.
 It's advisable to check the card on a computer.
 The problem could be due to using an incorrect type of SD card, improper formatting, or damage to the card media.

 {: .note }
 SD cards in environments with elevated radiation levels may degrade more quickly.
 Therefore, it's recommended to proactively replace the SD card annually with a suitable and supported type.
 For information on availability and the correct type of card, contact technical support.
 Ony industrial SLC SD cards with properly implemented SPI interface are supported.